Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Related Work

-Combining DfF/DfD and stereo matching has also been studied, although not within the learning framework.
-Early work~\cite{klarquist95, subbarao97} attempted to utilize the depth map from the focus/defocus to reduce the search space for stereo and solve the correspondence problem more efficiently. \cite{Rajagopalan04} simultaneously recovered depth and restored the original focused image from a defocused stereo pair.
-Recently, Tao \emph{et al.}~\cite{tao13} analyzed the epipolar image (EPI) from light field camera to infer depth.
-They found that the horizontal variances after vertical integration of the EPI encodes defocus cue, while vertical variances encodes disparity cue.
-The two cues were then jointly optimized in an MRF framework.
-To obtain high resolution depth in a semi-calibrated manner, Wang \emph{et al.}~\cite{wang16} proposed a hybrid camera system that consists of two calibrated auxiliary cameras and an uncalibrated main camera.
-They first transfered the depth from auxiliary cameras to the viewpoint of the main camera by rectifying three images simultaneously, and further improved the depth map along occlusion boundaries using defocus cue.
+Combining DfF and stereo matching has also been studied, although not within the learning framework.
+Early work~\cite{klarquist95} attempted to utilize the depth map from the focus to reduce the search space for stereo and solve the correspondence problem more efficiently. \cite{Rajagopalan04} simultaneously recovered depth and restored the original focused image from a defocused stereo pair.

-Aforementioned approaches leave the combination and optimization of focus and disparity cue to postprocessing.
+Aforementioned approaches leave the combination and optimization of focus and disparity cue to post-processing.
 In contrast, we resort to extra layers of network to infer the optimized depth with low computational cost and efficiency.